MuhammadKashif124/resume/README.md

 Start the FastAPI server by running the main script:

 Bash
-python -m uvicorn main:app --reload
+python -m uvicorn test:app --reload
 Use code with caution.
 Usage